Skip to content

 • Model-internals visualizationnnx.viz.summary (torchinfo) + weight_histogram + activation_map + attribute (Captum) + gradient_flow (per-layer gradient-norm diagnostic) + netron_export.

-• Training-loop diagnosticsnnx.lr_finder(model, train_loader, *, loss_fn, ...) returns the Smith-2017 suggested one-cycle max_lr plus a Plotly figure; non-destructive (model state + training-mode restored on exit).
+• Training-loop diagnosticsnnx.lr_finder(model, train_loader, *, loss_fn, ...) returns the Smith-2017 suggested one-cycle max_lr plus a Plotly figure while restoring model state, mixed per-module modes, loader generators, and all global RNG streams.

 • Type-checked downstream — PEP 561 py.typed marker so consumers' pyright / mypy honor the public-surface annotations.